Who benefits from mobile health interventions? A dynamical systems analysis of psychological well-being in early adults

 Abstract

-Early adults face an important developmental transition that can be accompanied by increased risk for mental health issues and vulnerability to stress and adversity.
-Increased levels of psychological well-being (PWB) have been found to buffer this risk.
-Research shows that skills for improving PWB may be learned through PWB interventions; however, the dynamical mechanisms underlying this learning process are not well understood.
-We conducted an 8-week Randomized Control Trial (N= 160; aged 18-22 years; middle-to high-SES; 77% White, 12% Asian, 6% black, 4% Latino, and 1% did not disclose their race), implemented in a mobile Health (mHealth) framework.
-We had three groups: an active control group (N= 55); an intervention group (N= 51) with positive practice intervention (PPI); and a second intervention group (N= 54) with positive practice and meditation intervention.
-Assessments and interventions were all delivered via the participant’s mobile device.
-The mHealth implementation allowed as to assess the participants’ PWB levels several times a day, providing rich data for understanding the dynamics of change.
-We used a process-oriented approach in combination with a Bayesian model (dubbed as GoHiAR) to analyze changes in PWB in terms of dynamical characteristics of the learning process.
-Findings suggested that the mobile assessment tool itself may have longitudinally improved college student PWB, as evidenced by instances of directional changes in dynamic characteristics (increased mean levels, decreased fluctuation, and increased regulation) of PWB measures.
-Moreover, although the mHealth interventions did not add benefit over mobile assessment at the group level overall, they improved PWB for students who had low baseline negative affect levels.
+Research shows that skills for improving Psychological Well-Being (PWB) may be learned through PWB interventions; however, the dynamical mechanisms underlying this learning process are not well understood.
+Using an Ecological Momentary Intervention (EMI) design, we conducted an 8-week Randomized Controlled Trial (N=160; aged 18-22 years), implemented in a mobile Health (mHealth) platform to characterize these dynamical mechanisms.
+College-attending early adults were randomized to three groups: an active control group (N=55); an intervention group (N=51) with positive practices intervention; and a second intervention group (N=54) with positive practices and meditation intervention.
+The mHealth implementation allowed us to introduce the interventions in participants’ daily lives while also assessing their PWB (in terms of positive emotions and relationship quality) several times a day.
+We used a Bayesian process model to analyze changes in PWB in terms of the underlying dynamical characteristics of change.
+Findings suggested that the mobile assessment tool itself may have longitudinally improved college-attending early adults’ PWB, as evidenced by instances of directional changes in dynamic characteristics (increased within-person mean levels, decreased intra-individual variability, and increased regulation) of PWB measures.
+Moderation analysis also revealed that people who were low on negative affect improved the most in terms of their mean levels of positive emotions and relationship quality.

 Citation